The Word on the Herd - Feb. 5, 2016

 Marshall fell to Southern Miss, 60-57

-Tom Herrion enters his third season as the head coach of the Thundering Herd and has already took the program to success it had not seen since the 1980's.
+Tom Herrion is in his fourth season as the head coach of the Thundering Herd and has already taken the program to success it has not seen since the 1980's.

-The Herd began the year 5-0, its best start to a season in 12 years and the regular season was highlighted by a 73-69 overtime win at Cincinnati for Marshall's first win over a BCS Conference school in 22 years.
+The Herd began the year 5-0, its best start to a season in 12 years and the regular season was highlighted by a 73-69 overtime win at Cincinnati for Marshall's first win over a major conference school on the road in 22 years.
 Herrion coached DeAndre Kane and Damier Pitts to spots on the All-Conference USA teams.